stefanwalther/easy-rest-test/docs/file-types.md

-Right now only `.csv` files are supported and placed into the `./data` folder.
+Right now only `.csv` files are supported when placed into the `./data` folder.

 ### Conventions for .csv files